sequana/rnaseq/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
+0.9.9     * Fix RNAseQC rule, which is now available.
-0.9.8     * Fix indexing for bowtie1 to not be done if aligner is different
+          * Fix ability to use existing rRNA file as input 0.9.8     * Fix indexing for bowtie1 to not be done if aligner is different
           * add new options: --feature-counts-options and --do-rnaseq-qc, --rRNA-feature